Arrival day is Sunday July 1, with a specific window of hours for arrival. Departure day is Sunday July 29, again with a window.

 The first reason campers may travel alone is the proven efficiency of our greeting procedure.

 More information about how we safely collect all the campers on arrival day and send them off on departure day, even if there are delays or cancellations, are in the 2018 Precamp Briefing.

 The second reason is the special supervision that airlines provide to youngsters when you have them travel with Unaccompanied Minor Status.

-For details about this,
+For details about this, see our

-click here.
+UM information page.
 UM status is a mixed blessing.

 It adds security but it also adds cost and sometimes severely restricts the flights that are available.